-Data derived by differnt Means
+Data derived by different Means

-Providing attr is the preferred way to deal with attribute names differing from field names, but attr is not always enough.
-What if we can't get the information we need from a single attribute?
+What if we can't get the information we need from a single attribute or key?
 Here getters come in handy.

 A getter in this context is a callable that takes an object (in our case: a person object) and returns the value we're interested in.
 We tell a field about the getter via the get parameter: